Don’t Buy a Feedback Linear Actuator Until You Read These Important Tips

 You need to know the position of the actuator because you need to move it to a specific location/s

 The level of precision and controller you are going to use really dictates which type to use.
 For controllers most, people use an Arduino Controller.
-Click here to see our selection of these controllers.

-For automated controlling of two or more actuators at the same speed you can use our Feedback Actuator Controllers.
+For automated controlling of two or more actuators at the same speed you can use our Feedback Actuator Controller.
 No programming is required, simply wire the actuators into the controller and you are good to go.
 These plug-and-play controllers are simple and easy to set up.